atgreen/red-light-green-light/README.md

  - who defined the policies and when?

-The Red Light Green Light service is invoked via the `rlgl` command-line tool, typically within within some other pipeline automation framework, such as a [jenkins](https://jenkins.io) pipeline.
+The Red Light Green Light service is invoked via the `rlgl` command-line tool, typically within some other pipeline automation framework, such as a [jenkins](https://jenkins.io) pipeline.
 Here's an example workflow:

-- First we must log into our Red Light Green Light server with `rlgl` cli tool the like so:
+- First, we must log into our Red Light Green Light server with `rlgl` cli tool the like so:
 ```
 $ rlgl login -u USERNAME -p PASSWORD http://rlgl-server.example.com